Car Insurance After Divorce: How to Separate Policies & Update Coverage

 Why Rates Increase

 The primary reason for rate increases is losing marriage-related discounts rather than changes to your driving record.
-Married couples qualify for discounts of up to 5–15% simply for their marital status, as insurers view married individuals as statistically lower risk.
-You'll also lose multi-car and bundling discounts — which can save 15–25% — when separating policies.
+Married couples qualify for discounts simply for their marital status, as insurers view married individuals as statistically lower risk.
+You'll also lose multi-car discounts — which typically save households 10–25% on their total premium (up to 48% with insurers like Farmers) when separating policies.
+Additionally, long-standing loyalty or accident-free bonuses may not automatically transfer to a new standalone policy.

 Factors Affecting Your New Rates